terra-campaigns/degenesis/_includes/srd_modules/combat.md

 ## Attacking & Damage
 {: .no_toc }

-- The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
+- The attacker rolls their weapon die and subtracts the target's **Armour**, then deals the remaining total to their opponent's **HP**.
 Attacks in combat automatically hit.
 - If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
 All actions are declared before being resolved.
-- If an attack would take a PC's HP exactly to 0, refer to the [Scars](#scars-table) table to see how they are uniquely impacted.
+- If an attack would take a PC's **HP** exactly to 0, refer to the [Scars](#scars-table) table to see how they are uniquely impacted.

+## Weapons

 Weapons have a damage die.